Stryyder/The-Coding-Journey/README.md

 - React oddities

 ### Projects
+- 2D Baseball Game: Building a team to round out development skills and processes
 - Mega-Cheat: Work halted to work on a client site (React looks promising to componentize this)
 - Client site: Laying the foundations
 - Jabroney: Work ended.
 Great project, but the more I learn, the more embarrassed I am of it.